jcoliz/AzLogs.Ingestion.Quickstart/README.md

 Once you have deployed your Azure resources, you'll need to configure the sample with the App Registration you completed initially, as well as the details on your Data Collection Rule.
 In this sample, we'll create a `config.toml` to contain these secrets in the [ConsoleApp](./ConsoleApp/) folder.
 This file will not be committed to source control.
 To begin, copy the existing [config.template.toml](./ConsoleApp/config.template.toml) file to a new file named `config.toml`.
-Then fill this in with the values unique to your deployment.
+Then fill this in with the values displayed from the scripts you ran earlier.

 ```toml
 [Identity]